 Helicopters are wonderful tools.
 Beyond the military uses of transport, defense, and attack, civilian agencies helicopters are also used for fire fighting, law enforcement, search and rescue, medical transport, and tourism.
 The ability to access difficult spaces and remain on station, like when hovering down into a canyon on a search and rescue mission or dropping water on a forest fire, makes a helicopter a life-saving tool.

 If maintained well, a helicopter can have a long service life.
-As the helicopter ages, so does the electronics the pilot depends on to keep it flying.
-Upgrading or completely replacing those avionics systems can be out of the budget for many military, government, and civilian operators.
-Even with tight funding, these systems must be maintained.
-Another option for supporting the aging and obsolete systems is repair or overhaul of the electronic and electromechanical equipment of the aircraft.
+As the helicopter ages, so do the electronics the pilot depends on to keep it flying.
+Upgrading or completely replacing those avionics systems can be out of the budget for many

 Also read: 7 Facts of the UH-60 Black Hawk Helicopter